EarthObservation/RVT_py/README.md

 ## Installation

-First install libraries listed below.
+### conda

+You can install all required libraries and rvt-py with Anaconda environment from Anaconda cloud ([conda rvt_py](https://anaconda.org/zmigyyy/rvt_py)).
+To do that open Anaconda Prompt (activate conda environment) and run:

+`conda install -c zmigyyy rvt_py`

+### pypi

+Another option is to install required libraries and rvt-py with Python Package Index, pypi ([pypi rvt-py](https://pypi.org/project/rvt-py)).
+To do that open command prompt (terminal) and run:

+`pip install rvt-py`

+This might not work, because pypi usually has problems installing gdal.
+To solve that first try to install gdal then run above command.

+### requirements

 We suggest using an Anaconda environment (easiest gdal installation) and Python 3.6 or higher.
 Required libraries with tested versions (could also work with other versions):

 *   numpy 1.19.2
 *   scipy 1.5.2
 *   gdal 3.0.2

-After you have successfully installed required libraries you can install rvt-py from pypi ([pypi rvt-py](https://pypi.org/project/rvt-py/)):

-`pip install rvt-py`

-Or you can clone the repository ([github rvt_py](https://github.com/EarthObservation/RVT_py)).
+You can also clone the repository ([github rvt_py](https://github.com/EarthObservation/RVT_py)).

-You can use `rvt-py` in Python scripts, Jupyter Notebooks and in ArcGIS Pro.
+Library `rvt-py` can be used in Python scripts, Jupyter Notebooks and in ArcGIS Pro.

 ## Documentation